clemensv/xregistry-viewer/docs/DOCKER_DEPLOYMENT.md

 This guide explains how to deploy the xRegistry Viewer using Docker with a unified Node.js + Express server.

-## � Pre-built Images
+## 📦 Pre-built Images

-Docker images are automatically built and published to GitHub Container Registry on every push to master and for tagged releases.
+Docker images are automatically built and published to GitHub Container Registry on every push to main and for tagged releases.

 **Pull the latest image:**
 ```bash